ZorAttC/libfranka-docker/README.md

 # libfranka-docker
-Docker Image with installed libfranka v0.10.0.
+Docker Images with installed libfranka v0.10.0 and ROS 2 extensions.

-To build the container, run
+To build the containers, run

 	docker-compose up

-in the `docker_launch_files` directory.
+in the respective `docker_launch_files` directory.
 To enable display mounting, run

 	xhost +local:docker